FabrizioSandri/fabriziosandri.github.io/_pages/projects.md

 - Reduced the time necessary to setup and run RcppDeepstate from more than 30 minutes to less than 1 minute.
 This improvement makes it possible for RcppDeepState-action to operate quickly inside the runner.
-- Improved the code quality of RcppDeepState and fixed 20+ bugs of the library.
+- Enhanced code quality of RcppDeepState and resolved over 20 bugs in the library.
 - [See my blog](https://fabriziosandri.github.io/gsoc-2022-blog)

 #### [RcppDeepState-action](https://github.com/FabrizioSandri/RcppDeepState-action)